 i have an other design i will post in the next month - stay tuned.

 fancy scooter wheel by ToM_Korn is licensed under the Creative Commons - Attribution - Share Alike license.

 What does this mean?

 - You must attribute (give credit) to the creator of this Thing.

 - You must distribute Remixes under the same license as the original.

 - Remixing or Changing this Thing is allowed.

 - Commercial use is allowed.

-We're sure ToM_Korn would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure ToM_Korn would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).